10 Fun augmented reality apps for teachers to use in the classroom

 6. Breakout games

-You can also let your students create an augmented reality tour through the school for future students and their parents.
-That way, they get to know the school in an interactive and creative way, and students get to work on a huge project.
+You can also let your students create an augmented reality tour of the school.
+Using Delightex edu, they can place 3D objects and interactive elements throughout classrooms and hallways.
+That way, future students and their parents can explore the school in a fun and creative way, while your students get to work on a big, hands-on project.

 7. Snapchat filters of geniuses